cetusarto/MyAnimeList/README.md

 ## Main Questions ##
 This project tries to answer the following main questions from the dataset:
-1. How does watch time affects user-anime interactions?
-2. How does genre affect user-anime interactions?
-3. How does age of the anime affect user-anime interactions?
-4. How does popularity of the anime affect user-anime interactions?
-5. What makes a user to leave a review?
+1. What scores and reviews do users leave according their watch time?
+2. What users give the most useful reviews according their anime watch time?
+3. What scores and reviews do the different genres have?
+4. What are the most/least reviewed genres?
+5. What are the genres with most favorites?
+6. What scores and reviews do users leave according the anime's age?
+7. Why users want to leave reviews or scores?
+8. How are subreviews (i.e. story score) affected by the general review score?

 ## Project parts ##
-The steps followed to achieve the final conclusions are divided in each of the following project parts
+The steps followed to achieve the final conclusions are divided in each of the following project parts.
+The project is divided in a couple notebooks just to improve development speed and code readability, it is not optimized for performance as they repeat costly transformations like joins.

 ### Helper object ###
 To avoid boilerplate the Helper object is built.
-It offers a series of methods for every class to use for the repetitive taks like the SparkSession builder and the reading of files.
+It offers a series of methods for every notebook to use in the repetitive tasks like the SparkSession builder and the reading of files.

 ### Data Preparation ###
 This part contains two notebooks:
 1. Unifying Dataset: Takes the 70 raw csv files of user_anime schema and unifies them in a single parquet file for easier access in the next steps
-2. Cleansing Dataset: Deletes useless columns and saves them in a parquet file in order to optimize the reading process of each notebook.
+2. Cleansing Dataset: Deletes useless columns from each file and saves them in a parquet file in order to optimize the reading process of each notebook.

 ### General Analysis ###
 This part analyses the basic indicators of every data table:
 1. Anime: This notebook gives the following conclusions:
-- The majority of the anime has finished airing
+- The great majority of the anime has finished airing
 ```
 +----------------+-----+-----------------+
 |          status|count|       percentage|